ITRS-Group/cordial/tools/geneos/docs/commands/geneos_add.md

 ### Synopsis

 Add a new instance of a component TYPE with the name NAME.

-The details will depends on the component TYPE and are saved to a configuration file in the instance directory.
-The instance directory can be found using the `geneos home TYPE NAME` command.
+The meaning of the options vary by component TYPE and are stored in a configuration file in the instance directory.

 The default configuration file format and extension is `json`.
-There will be support for `yaml` in future releases for easier human editing.
+There will be support for `yaml` in future releases.

+The instance will be started after completion if given the `--start`/`-S` or `--log`/`-l` options.
+The latter will also follow the log file until interrupted.

+Geneos components all use TCP ports either for inbound connections or, in the case of SANs, to identify themselves to the Gateway.
+The program will choose the next available port from the list in the for each component called `TYPEportrange` (e.g. `gatewayportrange`) in the program configurations.
+Availability is only determined by searching all other instances (of any TYPE) on the same host.
+This behavior can be overridden with the `--port`/`-p` option.

+When an instance is started it is given an environment made up of the variables in it's configuration file and some necessary defailts, such as `LD_LIBRARY_PATH`.
+Additional variables can be set with the `--env`/`-e` option, which can be repeated as many times as required.

+The underlying package used by each instance is referenced by a `basename` which defaults to `active_prod`.
+You may want to run multiple components of the same type but different releases.
+You can do this by configuring additional base names with `geneos package update` and by setting the base name with the `--base``-b` option.

 Gateways, SANs and Floating probes are given a configuration file based on the templates configured for the different components.
+The default template can be overridden with the `--template`/`-T` option specifying the source to use.
+The source can be a local file, a URL or STDIN.

+Any additional command line arguments are used to set configuration values.
+Any arguments not in the form NAME=VALUE are ignored.
+Note that NAME must be a plain word and must not contain dots (`.`) or double colons (`::`) as these are used as internal delimiters.
+No component uses hierarchical configuration names except those that can be set by the options above.

 ```
-geneos add [flags] TYPE NAME
+geneos add [flags] TYPE NAME [KEY=VALUE...]
 ```

 ### Examples